Roxanne Dryden-Edwards, MD

 - if the symptoms are so severe that medication may be needed,

 - if the symptoms are interfering with someone's personal, social, or professional life,

 - if someone has chest pain, shortness of breath, headaches, palpitations, dizziness, fainting spells, or unexplained weakness,

-When the signs and symptoms suggest that anxiety may have been present for a prolonged period (more than a few days) and appear to be stable (not getting worse rapidly), it's advisable to make an appointment with a doctor for evaluation.
+When the signs and symptoms suggest that anxiety may have been present for a prolonged period (more than a few days) and appear to be stable (not getting significantly worse), it's advisable to make an appointment with a doctor for evaluation.
 But when the signs and symptoms are severe and come on suddenly, they may indicate serious medical illness that needs immediate evaluation and treatment in a hospital's emergency department.